Brazil wins first Pan Am Games paddleboard gold on last wave

 “The final was really tough.
 It was against Candice who was the favorite one because she’s not only a great rower but a great surfer,” she said.

-In the final distance, Guimaraes said she saw a shortcut, and out of the corner of her eye she saw that Candice and Mariecarmen took a “more conservative” route to avoid the fall.
+In the final distance, Guimaraes said she saw a shortcut, and out of the corner of her eye she saw that Appleby and Rivera took a “more conservative” route to avoid the fall.

 “I said to myself: ‘I’m going to take it. … It’s all or nothing,” she said.